What is a pituitary gland?

 Surgery

 The most common type of surgery used is called endoscopic transsphenoidal surgery (or resection).
-The surgeon passes a thin tube with a camera on the end, up the nose through to the pituitary gland.
-Because this operation does not involve cutting into the skull, recovery is much quicker than other operations for brain tumours.
+The surgeon passes a thin tube with a camera on the end, into the nose to reach the pituitary gland.

 Your surgeon will explain what type of operation is best for you, and what to expect.